-The new paradigm incorporates the current paradigm, subsuming it.
-The current domain of physics is framed in just one of the three levels of logical type required to explain how reality actually operates.
-This is exactly the kind of thing we would expect of any development of a successful science.
+With respect to both quantum theory and relativity, the new paradigm incorporates the current paradigm, subsuming it.
+The current paradigm of physics is framed in just one of the three levels of logical type required to explain how reality actually operates.
+The new paradigm extends this view, bringing in a wider and more comprehensive conception of the universe.
+This is exactly the kind of thing we would expect from any development of a successful science.
 Newtonian mechanics is an ideal case in point.
-At everyday speeds and distances, relativity gives the same results as Newtonian mechanics; and all large aggregates of quanta follow this mechanics also.
-In both cases, the new science subsumes the highly successful science of the previous paradigm, as new principles are discovered.
-In the same way, the existing science is a special case of the new paradigm.
-The paradoxes demonstrate the requirement for the additional levels of logical type to be part of the science.
+At everyday speeds and distances, relativity gives the same results as Newtonian mechanics.
+And in quantum theory all large aggregates of matter and energy also follow the Newtonian laws.
+In other words, with respect to both pillars of the new physics the new science subsumes the highly successful science of the previous paradigm.
+At the same time, the new principles explain the anomalies in the previous worldview.
+In the same way, the existing science of the quasi-classical world is a special case of the new paradigm: the world encountered is the reality of a superposition of these worlds.
+As shown here, the paradoxes of the existing physics demonstrate the requirement for the additional levels of logical type to be part of the science.

 The New Paradigm

-In this light all the quantum phenomena that seem paradoxical – including the effects illustrated by Schrödinger’s cat, Wigner’s friend, and the measurement problem – are exactly what we would expect.
-These are simply examples of what it is like in this kind of world, one in which the determinacy of the world is defined by observations: when an observation is made, the determinacy of the world of the individual that makes the observation effectively changes.
-These phenomena are retrodicted by the new paradigm, meaning this is the explanation of scientific facts we know for sure but have not been able to understand.
+In this light, all the quantum phenomena that seem so utterly paradoxical – such as Schrödinger’s cat, and Wigner’s friend – are exactly what we would expect.
+These are simply examples of what it is like in this kind of world, a world of different, higher, logical type: the determinacy of the world is defined solely by observations.
+These apparently paradoxical phenomena are precisely retrodicted by the new paradigm, meaning this is the explanation of scientific facts we know for sure but have not been able to understand.

-Weyl’s solution resolves the great paradoxes of relativity but this is equally alien.
-These paradoxes, the Now and the passage of time, are routinely ignored, but these are the facts.
+In regard to relativity, Weyl’s solution resolves the paradoxes, but this is equally alien.
+These great paradoxes, the Now and the passage of time, are routinely ignored, but these are the facts.
 As Carnap records, Einstein told him that the problem of the Now worried him seriously:

 He explained that the experience of the Now means something special for man, something essentially different from the past and the future, but that this important difference does not and cannot occur within physics.
 (1963)

-The tree menu on the right of the page can be used to explore specific subjects in further detail.
+The tree menu on the right of the page can be used to explore specific areas of the subject in further detail.